加利谷 | கால்டிகாட்

 Taxi stands and pick-up/drop-off points are located next to station exits:

-In the event of a MRT service disruption affecting Caldecott station, rail bridging services (also called MRT breakdown shuttle buses) may be activated to ply affected stretches of the Circle Line.
+In the event of a MRT service disruption affecting Caldecott station, MRT Bridging Buses may be activated to ply affected stretches of the Circle Line or the Thomson-East Coast Line.
 In which case, the buses can be boarded from the following bus stops:

 Passenger Usage Patterns